 ⚠️This is to teach you not to scare you⚠️

-Hiring the wrong paving company can cost you thousands of dollars, leave you with a failed driveway in one or two winters, and give you no recourse once the contractor is gone.
+Hiring the wrong paving company can cost you thousands of dollars, leave you with a failed driveway installation in one or two winters, and give you no recourse once the contractor is gone.
 Many asphalt driveways fail not because of weather but because of hidden shortcuts taken during installation.

 Before hiring any asphalt paving contractor, you need to know the risks.